ProgramCrafter/salsa-iwj-otter/docs/build.rst

 for the same purpose, called "Marionette".
 (In practice all this seems to have lots of bugs and misfeatures.)

-AFAICT the usual approach for using geckodriver to have it *bind to a fixed TCP port accessible to all local programs*.
+AFAICT the usual approach for using geckodriver is to have it *bind to a fixed TCP port accessible to all local programs*.
 My wrapper tooling arranges to run this in an ephemeral $HOME and a private network namespace.